Istiak21/Power_BI-Projects/README.md

 # Power BI Dashboards

-This repository contains two Power BI dashboard projects I created to visualize and analyze business data.
+This repository contains three Power BI dashboard projects I created to visualize and analyze business data.
 Each project folder includes the `.pbix` files (Power BI project files), exported PDF reports, and screenshots of the dashboards for quick reference.

 ---